keycloak/keycloak-containers/server/README.md

     docker cp ojdbc.jar jboss/keycloak:/opt/jboss/keycloak/modules/system/layers/base/com/oracle/jdbc/main/driver/ojdbc.jar

 If you used a name for the Oracle instance other than `oracle` you need to specify the `DB_ADDR` environment variable.

+If you use the service name in the connection URL, you have to set the variable `DB_SERVICE_NAME` instead of `DB_DATABASE`.

 **Default environment settings:**